Azerbaijan–Israel relations: Alleged cooperation against Iran

 Some analysts consider that both Israel and Azerbaijan see Iran as an existential threat.
 Azerbaijan fears Iranian Islamist influence, but Iran fears Azerbaijani separatism, too, as up to 18 million Iranians are ethnic Azeris.
+Israel’s choice of Azerbaijan as a security partner stems from its long shared border with Iran, its relative autonomy from Russian control mechanisms, and its willingness to engage in discreet security cooperation with Israel.

 On the other hand, Azerbaijan has close links with Turkey, and the post-2006 worsening of Israel–Turkey relations may have repercussions on Azerbaijan's relations with Israel.
 As early as the 1990s, Israel helped Azerbaijan set up electronic intelligence-gathering stations.
 When Iran threatened an Azerbaijani oil tanker in the Caspian Sea in 2001, both Turkey and Israel vowed defense support for Baku.
 In 2011, Jerusalem began supplying Baku with Orbiter 2M surveillance drones to monitor the Iranian border.

 In February 2012, Iran rebuked Azerbaijan for allegedly aiding anti-Iranian activities by Israel's Mossad intelligence agency.
 A few weeks later Azerbaijan arrested 22 people in a suspected Iranian plot against Israeli and US targets in Azerbaijan.
 In March 2012, the magazine Foreign Policy reported that the Israeli Air Force may be preparing to use Azerbaijan’s Sitalchay Military Airbase, located 500 km (340 miles) from the Iranian border, for air strikes against the nuclear program of Iran.

-On March 29, 2012, officials stated that Israel was granted access to air bases in Azerbaijan through a "series of quiet political and military understandings."
+On March 29, 2012, officialsstated that Israel was granted access to air bases in Azerbaijan through a "series of quiet political and military understandings."
 According to Haaretz, these airbases could potentially be used in a strike against Iran over its nuclear program and other tensions with Iran, and would be allowed by Azerbaijan.
 Israeli and Azerbaijani officials denied these reports.

 On September 30, 2012, it was reported that Azerbaijan and Israel jointly examined the use of Azerbaijani air bases and spy drones to help Israeli jets perform a long-range strike on Iran.
 This would help Israel concerning issues with refueling, reconnaissance, and rescuing crews, and could make an attack more feasible.
 The plan involves using an Israeli tanker aircraft painted in the colors of a third country airline company that would land and refuel in Azerbaijan and then refuel the Israeli strike aircraft.

 According to media reports, Azerbaijan was allegedly the final destination of thousands of top secret documents regarding Iran's nuclear weapons program stolen during a January 2018 covert operation carried out by Mossad agents on a warehouse on the southern outskirts of Tehran.